Jalen Brunson: National team career

 On May 5, 2014, USA Basketball announced the 21 athletes (including Brunson) invited to try out from June 10 to 19 for the 12-member USA national team for the June 20–24, 2014 FIBA Americas Under-18 Championship.
 Eventually, 24 players tried out for the team and the roster was cut to 15 on June 12.
 Brunson made the final 12-man roster that was announced on June 15.
 In the opening game, Brunson surpassed Stephon Marbury's 12 assists against Brazil in the 1994 FIBA Americas U18 Championship by recording 13 against Uruguay to set a new USA Basketball U18 single-game assist record.
 The United States claimed a gold medal in the tournament.
 On August 16, Brunson was named to the Nike Global Challenge USA All-Tournament team along with Stephen Zimmerman, D. J. Hogg, Malik Monk, Jaylen Brown and Bam Adebayo.
 Brunson led the Midwest team to a third-place finish in the eight-team tournament.

 On June 18, 2015, Brunson was announced as a member of the 12-man 2015 USA Basketball Men's U19 World Cup Team for the 2015 FIBA Under-19 World Cup.
 Brunson earned MVP of the tournament, after leading the team with 5.6 assists and 2.1 steals for the tournament.
-He posted a game-high 30 points in the semi-finals against Greece, and he tallied a team-high 14 points including six in overtime as well as seven assists, five rebounds and a steal in the gold medal game against Croatia.
+He posted a game-high 30 points in the semifinals against Greece, and he tallied a team-high 14 points including six in overtime as well as seven assists, five rebounds and a steal in the gold medal game against Croatia.
 Brunson tied teammate Harry Giles, with a 14.0 average for the tournament.
 He dominated in the final two games.
 Based on this performance, he was recognized as the USA Basketball Male Athlete of the Year, on December 21.

-Brunson was one of the first commitments to Team USA for the 2023 FIBA Basketball World Cup, according to a June 4, 2023, tweet from Marc Stein, that was referenced by CBS Sports.
+Brunson was one of the first commitments to the 2023 U.S. World Cup team, according to a June 4, 2023, tweet from Marc Stein, that was referenced by CBS Sports.
 The roster was finalized by July 3, with a relatively inexperienced squad.
-Team USA finished fourth in the tournament but finished high enough (top 2 in the Americas) to secure a 2024 Olympic Games invitation.
+The United States finished fourth in the tournament but finished high enough (top 2 in the Americas) to secure a 2024 Olympic Games invitation.

+Entertainment

+On August 16, Mariska Hargitay announced that Brunson would guest star on Law & Order: Special Victims Unit.
+On September 9, Brunson was announced as the guest host for the September 26 season premiere of Saturday Night Live (SNL) alongside musical guest KATSEYE.
+On September 17, it was announced that the Law & Order guest appearance would be in Season 28's fifth episode, set to air on November 5, 2026.
+Brunson's role as the host of the SNL season 52 opening episode marked the fifth time an NBA-connected athlete (Bill Russell, Michael Jordan, Charles Barkley and LeBron James) and fourth time an active NBA player hosted the show.
+Brunson was the 36th professional athlete to host the show.